+Partition by original data is good for handling complicated queries involving multiple fields and constraints, because each node can partially evaluate the query by only accessing local data.
+Although the query has to be broadcast to all nodes, the total amount of communication is much smaller than the size of the relevant part of the indices for each field.
+Partition by index key works better when queries are simple: the major part of evaluation is the processing and transmission of the related index entries, and only the exact related node(s) need to be contacted.

 HBase

 Primary indexing.
 HBase builds a primary index on the row keys, which is conceptually similar to a distributed multi-level B+-tree index.
 HBase maintains two global catalog tables: ROOT and META.
 ROOT always has only one region, and its location is stored in ZooKeeper.
 ROOT keeps track of the regions of the META table, and META keeps a list of all regions in the system, as well as which region servers are hosting them [36].
-On the region server, data is read from and written to HFiles on HDFS, and the HFile format contains information about a multi-level Btree-like data structure [30].
+On the region server, data is read from and written to HFiles on HDFS, and the HFile format contains information about a multi-level B+-+ tree-like data structure [30].
 The primary index is a clustered index because the data records are stored directly in the index entries.

 Secondary Indexing.
 HBase does not originally support secondary indices for cell values.